-To raise awareness for mental health, DxD invited Dr Matthew Woo, a Singapore registered clinical psychologist to host an AMA session.
+To raise awareness for mental health, DoctorxDentist invited Dr Matthew Woo, a Singapore registered clinical psychologist to host an AMA session.
 He has been helping mental health patients for almost 19 years!

-School counsellors help improve stigma surrounding mental issues
+School counsellors help fight the stigma surrounding mental issues

 Despite its prevalence, mental illness is still stigmatised in Singapore.

-However, Dr Matthew says that it has significantly improved compared to 25 years ago, when he started work as a psychologist.
+However, Dr Woo says that attitudes towards mental illness have significantly improved compared to 25 years ago when he started work as a psychologist.

 He attributes this to the counsellors in school.
-These days, most (maybe all) schools have with psychologist or counsellors.
+These days, most s chools have with psychologists or counsellors.
 Thus, the students are used to counselling as a way to cope with problems, which helps with removing the stigma about mental illnesses.